tomdalling/tomdalling.com/input/posts/2025-02-22_against-must-haves-part-three.md

 ## Tip 3: Prioritise by risk

-"Risk" is another very broad concept.
+Risk is a very broad topic.
 It's basically a probably of something bad happening.
 There are several different kinds of risk relevant to software engineering teams, and I think it's a fantastic exercise to learn about all of them, but I'll narrow it down to just a couple of the most pertinent ones here.